 In brief, here is how to soundproof a room:

-1. Determine what noise you want to control.
+1. Pinpoint the specific noise you want to eliminate.

-2. Opt for soft, sound absorbing materials such as rugs and upholstered furniture.
+2. Incorporate soft, sound absorbing materials like rugs and upholstered furniture to absorb sound.

 3. Consider sound absorbing acoustic tiles for walls.